 Note 1\: Pursuant to Section 6(5) of the GIPA Act, an agency must keep a record of the open access information (if any) that it does not make publicly available on the basis of an overriding public interest against disclosure.
-In this regard, it should be noted that as from 1 May 2017, certain information associated with Development Applications, such as submissions and internal referrals, as well as information associated with Construction Certificates, will not be made available to the public until a determination of the matter has been made.
-This is on the basis of an overriding public interest consideration against disclosure of those documents during Council's deliberative process.
-Once a decision about the DA or Construction Certificate has been made, the information may be available in accordance with the GIPA Act and subject to any public interest test considerations by contacting Information Council's Access to section on 98476749 gipa@hornsby.nsw.gov.au.
+In this regard, it should be noted that as from 1 May 2017, certain information associated with Development Applications, such as submissions and internal referrals, as well as information associated with Construction Certificate Applications, will not be made available on Council's web site during Council's deliberative process in respect of the DA.
+Once a decision about the DA or Construction Certificate has been made, the information may be available in accordance with the GIPA Act (subject to any public interest test considerations) by contacting Council's Access to Information section during usual business hours on 98476027 or by emailing gipa@hornsby.nsw.gov.au.